Laz4rz/leetcode/README.md

 ## Learning problems

-Problems I want to describe in-depth, so that they will serve as examples for all the other ones.
+Problems I want to describe in-depth, so that they will serve as examples, introducing terms, and approaches useful for all the other problems.

 #### 9. Palindrome Number (Easy)